EgbieAndersonUku1/vendingMachine/readme.md

-I applied for a freelance position at a company using Python, after getting past the initial stage I was offered a small programming task for the second stage to validate my problem solving skills and Python skills.
+I recently applied for a freelance position contract.
+After getting past the initial first stage.
+The first of four stages I was offered a small programming task for the second stage in order to validate my problem solving skills and Python skills.
 The task is stated below.

-###Problem requirements
+### Problem requirements

 A company has hired you to build a command line interface (CLI) for a virtual vending machine that must be programmed in Python.
 The vending machine must be able to keep a record of the items in stock such as